SaiShivani91/Revenue_insights/README.md

 # Data Analysis Expression (DAX)

-DAx is helpful in creating new columns andnew measures which will be useful in dashboard building. some of the DAX expressions used in the project are:
+DAx is helpful in creating new columns and new measures which will be useful in dashboard building. some of the DAX expressions used in the project are:

 wn = WEEKNUM(dim_date[date])

 The above expression creates a new column consisting of week number.